 (E) This definition is not intended to include dietary products (except as defined herein), infant formula, ice cream or other desserts, butter, or cheese.

-(55) Milk for manufacturing purposes--Milk and milk products for human consumption, but not subject to Grade A requirements.

-(56) Milk tank truck--The term used to describe both a bulk milk pickup tanker and a milk transport tank.
+(61) Milk tank truck--The term used to describe both a bulk milk pickup tanker and a milk transport tank.

+(62) Milk tank truck cleaning facility--Any place, premise, or establishment, separate from a milk plant, receiving, or transfer station, where a milk tank truck is cleaned and sanitized.

-(57) Milk tank truck driver--A milk tank truck driver is any person who transports raw or pasteurized milk products to or from a milk plant, receiving station, or transfer station.
+(63) Milk tank truck driver--A milk tank truck driver is any person who transports raw or pasteurized milk products to or from a milk plant, receiving station, or transfer station.
 Any transportation of a direct farm pickup requires the milk tank truck driver to have responsibility for accompanying official samples.

-(58) Milk transport tank or tanker--A vehicle, including the truck and tank, used by a milk hauler to transport bulk shipments of milk from a milk plant, receiving station, or transfer station to another milk plant, receiving station, or transfer station.
+(64) Milk transport tank or tanker--A vehicle, including the truck and tank, used by a milk hauler to transport bulk shipments of milk from a milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade A dairy product manufacturer to another milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade A dairy product manufacturer.

+(65) Milk transportation company--A milk transportation company is the entity responsible for milk tank trucks.

-(59) Misbranded milk and milk products--Milk and milk products are misbranded if:
+(66) Misbranded milk and milk products--Milk and milk products are misbranded if:

 (A) its container(s) bear or are accompanied by any false or misleading written, printed, or graphic matter;

-(B) milk does not conform to the definitions as contained in these rules;
+(B) milk does not conform to the definitions as contained in this chapter ;

-(C) milk is not labeled in accordance with §217.25 of this title (relating to Labeling) for Grade A Raw for Retail Milk and Milk Products; §217.43 of this title (relating to Labeling) for Rules for the Manufacture of Frozen Desserts; §217.81 of this title (relating to Labeling) for Dairy Product Manufacturers; or
+(C) milk is not labeled in accordance with §217.24 of this title (relating to Labeling) for Grade A Raw l Milk and Raw Milk Products; §217.43 of this title (relating to Labeling) for Rules for the Manufacture of Frozen Desserts; and §217.81 of this title (relating to Labeling) for Dairy Products and Milk for Manufacturing Purposes ; or

-(D) one or more of the conditions described in §403 of the Federal Food, Drug and Cosmetic Act, as amended (21 U.S.C. §343) exist.
+(D) one or more of the conditions described in the Federal Food, Drug and Cosmetic Act, §403, as amended (21 U.S.C. §343) does exist.

-(60) Milk transportation company--A milk transportation company is the person responsible for a milk tank truck(s).

-(61) Multi-use container--Any container having a product-contact surface and used in the packaging, handling, storing, or serving of milk or milk products, which, if it remains in good repair and is properly washed and sanitized, may be utilized for multiple usage.
+(67) Multi-use container--Any container having a product-contact surface and used in the packaging, handling, storing, or serving of milk or milk products, which, if it remains in good repair and is properly washed and sanitized, may be utilized for multiple usage.